axinc-ai/ailia-apps-empty-detection/README.md

 For example, in the case of a parking lot, area determination can be performed only for the car by setting the Accept Label to car.
 Multiple labels can be specified by separating them with commas.

+## Models

+### SwinB or R50

+SwinB is a highly accurate model using VisionTransformer.
+R50 is a traditional model using Convolution.

+### lvis or in21k

+Lvis can detects 1000 objects.
+In2k can detects 21000 objects.

 ## Architecture

 ```mermaid